neutralinojs/gsoc2025/README.md

 Thank you for contributing to open-source 🎉

-### 1. Neutralinojs Builder: a community project to generate Neutralino app packages
+### 1. Neutralinojs Builder: a CLI plugin to generate platform-specific app installers

 Neutralinojs CLI generates platform-specific binaries for Linux, macOS, and Windows with a platform-independent resource file.
 Right now, Neutralinojs application developers need to use various tools to generate application installers (i.e.,: AppImage, NSIS) for each operating system.
 However, we have no plans to add application installer generation support to the official CLI to keep the CLI implementation minimal and less platform-dependent.
-Therefore, the Neutralinojs community has initiated a project called "Neutralinojs Builder" to generate application installers.
-The Neutralinojs builder project is still a POC and experimental, so the idea is to finalize the project based on the suggested technical specification finalized by the framework developers.
+So, we would like to implement the platform-specific installer generator as a plugin for the official CLI within the official Neutralinojs GitHub organization.

 Skills required: Node.js, Neutralinojs, Application bundling on operating systems